r00b/DukePerson-Bluetooth-manager/README.md

 4. Deploy the project to the *second* iPod Touch (ensure that its Bluetooth is on)

-5. You can now test Bluetooth send/receive between the two devices by hitting the "Receive" bar button on the central and the "Send" button in the DukePerson detail page of the peripheral
+5. You can now test Bluetooth send/receive between the two devices by hitting the "Receive" bar button on the TableView of the central and the "Send" button in the DukePerson detail page of the peripheral.
+It doesn't matter which button is pressed first.

 The reason why step 3 is necessary is because we use Firebase.
 Step 3 tells the second iPod Touch to use a different database.
 If both of the iPod Touches you are testing on are hooked up to the same database, they will always have identical data, thus rendering Bluetooth sending pointless (since we automatically ignore duplicate entries received via Bluetooth).

+Note: If you are transferring a DukePerson with an image, it may take up to a minute to transfer, due to the process associated with converting an image to a String and transferring that string (which is often quite long).
+The loading bar will indicate progress.

-Please let us know if you have any questions.
+Please let us know if you have any questions or problems.

  *Other important notes*